Metropolitan Police: Fleet

 By 2012, the Met was marking all new marked vehicles with Battenburg markings, a highly reflective material on the side of the vehicles, chequered blue and yellow green for the police, and in other colours for other services.
-The old livery was an orange stripe through the vehicle, with the force's logo, known colloquially as the 'jam sandwich', which was first introduced in 1978 with the delivery of high-performance Rover SD1 traffic cars.
+The old livery was an orange stripe through the vehicle, with the force's logo, known colloquially as the "jam sandwich", which was first introduced in 1978 with the delivery of high-performance Rover SD1 traffic cars.
 Originally, marked vehicles were finished in base white paint; this was changed to silver from 2002 to help improve a vehicle's resale value when it was retired from police use.

 The National Police Air Service provides helicopter support to the Met.

 A marine policing unit operates 22 vessels from its base in Wapping.

 Budget

-Funding for the Metropolitan Police has been cut due to austerity.
+Funding for the Metropolitan Police has been cut owing to austerity.
 Changes in the way the government pays for police pensions will lead to further cuts.
 Its expenditure for single years, not adjusted for inflation, has been: